kendmaclean/gears_pybricks/README.md

 Gears_pybricks
 ===
-Generic Educational Robotics Simulator - Pybricks - work in progress
+Generic Educational Robotics Simulator using Pybricks - work in progress

 This simulator was created to allow anyone to experiment with robotics without owning a robot.